lpratt30/pr12/README.md

 The server for Part II was the more involved of the 2.
 In the server, a boss-thread acts as a handler for the server, accepting requests from clients and placing them into a que.
 The boss is the server, while the workers execute the requests.
 Every time the boss placed a new request into the que, it also sent a signal, so one of the workers would know to check for a request.
 Because the server runs indefinitely, all threads were in a while loop with no exit conditions aside from fatal errors.
 The boss was joined to the main thread to keep the server's operation as blocking.

 The client for Part II also used boss-worker.
 This time, the main thread was the boss thread.
 The more pure form boss-worker implementation would have the boss queing up all requests, and then either controlling a flag or enquing a poison pill.
 However, creating and enquing the requests requires some amount of work, and in the interest of efficieny the boss should be doing as little as possible.
 Additionally, honoring this convention requires more code (I.e less readable, more error prone, and less maintainable).
+Finally, the request que doesn't need to exist, the workers only need to know if they need to process a request or not, which can be done with a counter for number of requests remaining.

 A more efficient approach was to keep a global flag of the number of requests.
 The worker threads were created one-by-one and a signal was sent after each thread was created, such that the workers did not even need to wait for all of the workers to be created to start.
 Once the number of remaining requests received is 0, a worker signals to another worker, releases the lock, and exits, such that all workers will leave one-by-one.
+Because all of the workers are initially woken on initialization, this process would in reality be more simultaneous.

 The request process required a content_get call, and it wasn't clear if this was thread-safe or not.
-It was assumed to not be and was placed within locked operations by the workers, but performance could be improved if it is thread-safe and placing it after the lock.
+It was assumed to not be thread-safe and was placed within locked operations by the workers, but performance could be improved if it is thread-safe and placing it after the lock.

+Shown below are the flows for the server and client, respectively:

 ## Testing & Debugging Part II